ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2004-01-03-tools-for-designing-civic-engagement.md

 ---
-title: Tools for designing civic engagement services
+title: Tools for Designing Civic Engagement Services
 ---

 There is no one way to create a civic engagement service; After having identified the interests of your community and the change you’d like to create,